ashedow/Map_and_links/Readme.md

 [GEV](https://www.gev-versicherung.de/?&gevchannel=AW_BR_AL_kwd-296849654060_530874723283_m_g__1017447748&gevcampagne=AW_BR_AL&gad_source=1&gclid=EAIaIQobChMIzN3Pu4K6hQMVY7VoCR0i9AfpEAAYASAAEgIv_PD_BwE&gclsrc=aw.ds)
 [rhion.digital](https://rhion.digital/)

+* Disability insurance (Berufsunfähigkeitsversicherung) This translates to “professional disability insurance”.
+If you have an accident and can’t do your job anymore, this insurance will help you.
+For example, if you are a surgeon and you lose a finger, this insurance can be useful.
+It’s also useful for office workers who can suffer from burnout.

+* Life insurance (Lebensversicherung)
+Life insurance pays money to your family when you die.
+It’s not useful for you, but it’s useful for the people who depend on you.
+If you have people who depend on you financially, then life insurance is really important.
+Life insurance is cheap when you are young, but more expensive when you get older.

+Legal insurance (Rechtsschutzversicherung)
+Legal insurance gives you free access to a lawyer.
+If you have a problem with your landlord, your employer, the tax office or anyone else, you can call a lawyer.
+You can ask them questions, they can write letters for you, and they can go to court with you.
+Legal insurance will pay for it.

+Example
+KS-Auxilia or Roland Rechtsschutz

 Work-related insurance:

 * Unemployment insurance (arbeitslosenversicherung) – payments split between employer and employee.
 This entitles you to unemployment benefits if you are out of work and meet certain criteria.